apurvchandra/composer-trials/README.md

 This command triggers the my-dag in the my-environment located in the us-central1 region.
 The -c flag with JSON data defines the configuration key-value pairs accessible within the DAG using {{ dag_run.conf['key'] }} syntax.

-2. Cloud Storage and environment variables:

-Store your data in a JSON file within Cloud Storage.
-During DAG execution, access the file using a task (e.g., GCPTransferOperator) and parse the data.
-Extract relevant values and set them as environment variables within the task using Python libraries like os.
-These environment variables can then be accessed by subsequent tasks within the DAG.

 Python Code for POC